rafashaalfiandi/XSSentinel/README.md

 xssentinel "https://target.test/api/search?q=test"
 ```

-When `[API]` appears, continue manual validation:

-- Open the printed payload URL.
-- Check the response body and content type.
-- Find the frontend page that consumes the endpoint.
-- Confirm whether the response is inserted into the DOM as active HTML or only displayed as safe text.
+When `[API]` appears, continue manual validation by opening the printed payload URL, checking the response body and content type, finding the frontend consumer, and confirming whether the response is inserted as active HTML or safe text.

 ## Browser Validation